kapouer/matchdom/README.md

 If the value is falsey, the range is removed.

+The value is merged as empty string.

+### notAt:range

+This is a shortcut for `orAt:${range}|const:`.

+If the value is truey, the range is removed.

-The value is never shown.
+The value is merged as empty string.

 ### to:attrName or *